karthik-thatipelly/noble-prize-winners/README.md

 1. Use VScode text editor.
 2. Clone the code from github and save it in local repo with a suitable name and open the folder
-2. open with live server.
+2. open with React live server (using terminal).

 ## Instructions to use